affableashish/k8s-hands-on/README.md

 # k8s-hands-on
-Learning Kubernetes from a freecodecamp course.
+Learning Kubernetes from Microsoft Learn and freecodecamp course.

 ## Microservices
 A variant of the service-oriented architecture (SOA) structural style - arranges an application as a collection of loosely coupled services.